elizabethdrew/restaurant-review-be/README.md

 **Class: `JpaUserDetailsService`**
 - **Description:** This class implements the **`UserDetailsService`** interface and provides a way to load user-specific data by their username for the authentication process.
 It has a **`loadUserByUsername()`** method, which retrieves user information from the **`UserRepository`**.
 It uses the **`SecurityUser`** class to return user details.
 The class is annotated with **`@Service`**, indicating that it is a Spring service component.

+**Interface: `RestaurantService`**
+- **Description:** This interface provides a set of methods for managing restaurants, including adding new restaurants, retrieving all restaurants with optional filters, getting a specific restaurant by ID, updating a restaurant by ID, and deleting a restaurant by ID.
+The actual implementation of these methods should be provided in a class implementing this interface.

 **Class: `RestaurantServiceImpl`**
 - **Description:** This class implements the **`RestaurantService`** interface and is responsible for handling business logic related to restaurants.
 It interacts with the **`RestaurantRepository`** and **`ReviewRepository`**, as well as the **`RestaurantMapper`**.
 The class is annotated with **`@Service`**, which marks it as a Spring service bean.